bootleg/ret-sync/README.rst

 - http://www.hex-rays.com/products/ida/support/download.shtml
 - for installation notes see: http://www.hexblog.com/?p=333

-A development environment (preferably Visual Studio 2013 or greater) is required to build the WinDbg's extension (see "**Build it**" section).
+A development environment (preferably Visual Studio 2017) is required to build the WinDbg's extension (see "**Build it**" section).

 Python is required by various scripts. ``argparse`` is included in Python standard libraries for release >= 2.7.

 Global shortcuts